froonix/msmtp-yaqi/README.md

 # msmtp-yaqi
 Yet Another Queue Implementation for [MSMTP](https://marlam.de/msmtp/)

-Please take a look at the [Wiki](https://github.com/froonix/msmtp-yaqi/wiki) for more informations.
+Please take a look at the [Wiki](https://github.com/froonix/msmtp-yaqi/wiki) for more details.

 ## Credits
 Inspired by: